KevWal/BasicTracker/README.md

 ### GPS Filtering
 *MuRata_BLM15HD102SN1D_1kR-25-at100MHz-250mA_C21516*

+### GPS Antenna
+1/4 wave wire = 45.2mm (1575Mhz) (1/4 wave generally better than chip antenna IMO)

 ## Processor
-ATMega1284 - In stock in JLC, 10mmx10mm, 128kb of storage, 16kb of ram
+ATMega1284p - In stock in JLC, 10mmx10mm, 128kb of storage, 16kb of ram
 	Step up from 328 but still same family
 	JTAG interface not one wire debug.
 	Info on using the 1284 - https://prominimicros.com/